zhao-zihao/Email-Classifier/README.md

-      first, you need to install npm and bower cd to root directory, "(sudo) bower install"
-      note: use “python -m SimpleHTTPServer” to run local host open browser at "localhost:8000"
+      first, you need to install npm and bower cd to root directory, "(sudo) bower install" in root directory,<code>not app </code> use “python -m SimpleHTTPServer” to run local host open browser at "localhost:8000"